CronCats/docs/content/docs/example-airdrop.md

 [View full task creation details here](/docs/task-creation)

-Now that the task has been registered with the cron manager, the task will now be triggered/executed by the croncat agents at the scheduled time!
+Now that the task has been registered with the cron manager, the task will now be triggered/executed by the CronCat agents at the scheduled time!

 **Hooray!**